Évian-les-Bains: Economy

-The town is home to Évian mineral water, which adds significantly to the economy, together with the Casino d'Evian, the largest themed casino in Europe, and the Evian Royal Resort, the reported favorite holiday destination of former French President François Mitterrand and King Farouk of Egypt.
+The town is home to Évian mineral water, which adds significantly to the economy, together with the Casino d'Évian, the largest themed casino in Europe, and the Évian Royal Resort, the reported favorite holiday destination of former French President François Mitterrand and King Farouk of Egypt.
 Many of the inhabitants of Évian work in Lausanne and other Swiss cities nearby.

-There are many hotels in Évian, notably: the Hotel Royal (where the G8 summit was held), the Hilton and the Hôtel Ermitage.
+The two largest hotels in Évian are the Hotel Royal (where the G8 summit was held) and the Hilton.